shadowchamber/WHSRFAux/README.md

 - [Visual Studio Code](https://github.com/Microsoft/vscode)
 - [Chakra Core](https://github.com/Microsoft/ChakraCore)

+## Contribute

+Contributions to WHSRF are welcome.
+Here is how you can contribute to WHSRF:

+* [Submit bugs](https://github.com/shadowchamber/WHSRFAux/issues) and help us verify fixes.
+* [Submit pull requests](https://github.com/shadowchamber/WHSRFAux/pulls) for bug fixes and features and discuss existing proposals

+Please refer to [Contribution Guidelines](CONTRIBUTING.md) for more details.

+## License

+Code licensed under the [MIT License](https://github.com/chakra-core/ChakraCore/blob/master/LICENSE.txt).

 ## Contact Us

 If you have questions about WHSRF, or you would like to reach out to us about an issue you're having or for development advice as you work on a WHSRF issue, you can reach us as follows: